CHEM 2550 - Physical and Inorganic Chemistry II

 There will be 4 assignments, each worth 2.5%.
 Each assignment will consist of a series of short-answer and/or multiple-choice questions.
 Students will submit the assignments electronically.

-Students will complete 8 practicals and submit a short report for each practical.
-Each short report will contribute 3.125% towards the final grade.
+Students will complete 8 practicals during the semester and submit reports for each practical.
 These reports are important in assessing the students' understanding of the practical and their competency in the skills involved in each practical.
-In addition to the short reports, students will use the feedback and results of a short report to construct a major report, which will contribute 5% towards their final grade.
-This assessment component addresses an important learning outcome involving communication in science.

 The end-of-semester examination will be based primarily on lecture/tutorial material and will consist of a series of short-answer and/or multiple-choice questions.